 Safety at CERN also covers issues of ergonomics - your office environment should be comfortable and not damaging to your health.

-So, make sure your chair is safe and that your desk is set up correctly for using a keyboard and monitor - see the Safety Note NS 12: Recommendations for the habitual use of VDU screens.
+So, make sure your chair is safe and that your desk is set up correctly for using a keyboard and monitor - see Adjusting Your Workstation.